 TGbh editor: Change Clause 12.2.12.3 as follows (track change on):

-12.2.12.3 Encryption of Device ID IE and IRM Ie in PASN
+12.2.13 Encryption of the Encrypted Data field in PASN Encrypted Data element in PASN(#210)

-When using PASN authentication, the Device ID element shall be encrypted in PASN frame 2 (if present) and then IRM element shall be encrypted in PASN frame 3 (if present) with the negotiated key wrap algorithm (see Table 12-11-Integrity and key wrap algorithms).
+When using PASN authentication, the Encrypted Data field of the PASN Encrypted Data element shall be encrypted in PASN frame 2 (if present) and in PASN frame 3 (if present).(#210)

-To encrypt a Device ID element in PASN frame 2 or an IRM element in PASN frame 3, KEK shall be used, as derived as part of PTK (see 12.13.7 (PTKSA derivation with PASN authentication)), with the negotiated key wrap algorithm (see Table 12-11 (Integrity and key wrap algorithms)).
+To encrypt the Encrypted Data field of a PASN Encrypted Data element(#210), KEK shall be used, as derived as part of PTK (see 12.13.7 (PTKSA derivation with PASN authentication)), with the negotiated key wrap algorithm (see Table 12-11 (Integrity and key wrap algorithms)).

+If the size of the Encrypted data field is larger than 254, then the Encrypted data field shall be encrypted first, then perform element fragmentation as defined in 10.28.11 (Element fragmentation). (#210)

 TGbh editor: Change Clause 12.13.3 as follows (track change on):